 Alternatives to ProWritingAid

-- WhiteSmoke ($79.95/year) is a writing tool for Windows users that detects grammar errors and plagiarism and does translations.
-A web version is available ($59.95/year), and a Mac version is coming soon.
+- WhiteSmoke is a writing tool for Windows and Mac users that detects grammar errors and plagiarism and does translations.
+A web version is also available.

-- StyleWriter 4 (Starter Edition $90, Standard Edition $150, Professional Edition $190) is a grammar checker and manuscript editor for Microsoft Word.
+- StyleWriter 4 is a grammar checker and manuscript editor for Microsoft Word.

 - Hemingway Editor (free) is a free web app that shows where you can improve the readability of your writing.

 - Hemingway Editor 3.0 is a desktop version of Hemingway Editor available for Mac and Windows.

 - After the Deadline (free for personal use) is an open-source app that finds writing errors and offers suggestions.